Spartan Psychological Association Research Conference (SPARC)

 - Oral Presentations

 Each presentation will be 15 min in duration with an additional 5 min for questions and answers.
 Presenters are encouraged to develop their talks in PowerPoint, but accommodations for overheads will be made available upon advance request.

 Each presenter will be assigned a free-standing 3' high by 4' wide poster board.
-For SPARC 2018, the poster sessions will be 90 minutes long, during which time the presenting author is required to be present.
+Poster sessions will be between 60 and 90 minutes long, during which time the presenting author is required to be present.

 The conference typically consists of morning and afternoon sessions, culminating with a keynote address from our invited speaker.